0glabs/0g-da-client/docs/overview-1/README.md

 # Security Guarantee

 The overall security guarantee provided by ZGDA is actually a composite of many smaller guarantees, each with its own intricacies.
-For the purpose of exposition, in this section we break down the ZGDA protocol into a set of three modules, which divide roughly along the lines of the guarantees for which the modules are responsible.
+For the purpose of exposition, in this section we break down the ZGDA protocol into a set of two modules, which divide roughly along the lines of the guarantees for which the modules are responsible.

 ## Storage